TULiberalArts/Neuroscience/pages/home.md

     <div class="row row-wide">
       <div class="col m12 l4">{% include cards/card2-image.html
         title="Interdisciplinary Study"
-        content="Our interdisciplinary curriculum allows students to take coursework in multiple departments at Temple, while engaging in the study of one of the most dynamic areas of science." image=""
+        content="Our interdisciplinary curriculum allows students to take coursework in multiple departments at Temple while engaging in the study of one of the most dynamic areas of science." image=""
         button-link=" "
         button-text="Learn More" %}